 Some first aid situations can cause a person to become unconscious.
 People can become unconscious for several reasons.
-The list of reasons why people become unconscious includes, but is not limited to severe blood loss, inability to breathe, lack of heartbeat, allergic reaction, and severe head injuries.
-When a person is unconscious they are unable to respond to your voice or touch.
-Many times unconscious people will have a hard time keeping their airway clear.
+The list of reasons includes, but is not limited to: severe blood loss, inability to breathe, lack of heartbeat, allergic reaction, and severe head injury.
+When a person is unconscious, they are unable to respond to your voice or touch.
+Many times an unconscious person will have a hard time keeping their airway clear.
 In order for you to help keep their airway clear, there are some basic first aid measures you can take.